prasantadh/callbreak-py/callbreak/README.md

 to her left.
 - Eldest Hand (the player who was given the first card) of the round calls first.
 Others call clockwise.
 Eldest Hand plays first card of the first trick in each round.
+In the next round, the dealer is clockwise next player to dealer for the current round.
+Eldest Hand for that round goes first in that round.
 - In a trick, the trump suit wins all other suits.
 You can only play a trump suit card if you are the first to play on a trick or if you are out of the suit that was the first card played on current trick.